May lockdown easing: what are the new restrictions?

 How to meet friends and family safely outdoors

-In England, the second milestone in the government's roadmap out of lockdown has been reached and we're now allowed to see friends and family outside.
+Across the UK, lockdowns are easing and we're allowed to see friends and family outside (and indoors too if you live in England or Scotland).
 But that doesn't mean the risk of spreading COVID-19 has vanished; you still need to take precautions to keep yourself and your loved ones safe.

 Following the rules

-Dr Lee says it's important to follow the rules of exiting lockdown "very carefully".
+Dr Lee says it's important to follow the rules of lockdown "very carefully".

 The fourth element of the English 'Hands, Face, Space' guidance - fresh air - is automatically accomplished outside.
-Once we start meeting inside, ventilation will be very important.
+As we start meeting inside, ventilation will be very important.

 If you think you have COVID-19 you should not meet anyone.
 It's important you stay at home and book a test.
 You must continue to self-isolate until you have your test results.
 If you test positive, you must continue to self-isolate for ten days after your test or from the onset of your symptoms.